 This course is a systematic study of child growth and development from conception through early childhood.
 Emphasis is placed on principles underlying physical, mental, emotional, and social development, and methods of child study and practical implications.
 Upon completion, students will be able to use knowledge of how young children differ in development and approaches to learning to provide opportunities that support the physical, social, emotional, language, cognitive, and aesthetic development.
 PSY 210 may be used as a suitable substitute for this course.
-CORE
+CORE developing creative experiences in language arts, music, art, science, math and movement with observation and participation with young children required.
+On completion, student will be able to select and implement creative and age-appropriate experiences for young children.

 CHD 202.
-CHILDREN'S CREATIVE EXPERIENCES (2:2:3)
+CHILDREN'S CREATIVE EXPERIENCES (2·2·3)